The COVID-19 Pandemic and Rural America

 Recent county-level evidence on the prevalence of COVID-19 and local unemployment rates, while no means a complete picture, provides indication of the spread of the virus and ensuing economic recession across America (see the note on data sources).
 This page will be updated monthly.

 COVID-19 has spread to nearly every nation in the world, and to every State and nearly every county in the United States.
 The virus initially spread most rapidly to large metro areas, and most confirmed cases are still in metro areas with populations of at least 1 million.
 This is consistent with most of the U.S. population living in large metro areas.
-In per capita terms, the prevalence of COVID-19 cases has been greater in metro than in nonmetro areas until recently.
-The prevalence of COVID-19 cases is now slightly greater and growing more rapidly in nonmetro areas than in metro areas.
-The share of all COVID-19 cases in nonmetro areas has been growing since late March, increasing from 3.6 percent on April 1 to 14.2 percent on November 2.
+In per capita terms, the prevalence of COVID-19 cases has been greater in metro than in nonmetro areas until late October.
+The prevalence of COVID-19 cases is now greater and growing more rapidly in nonmetro areas than in metro areas.
+The share of all COVID-19 cases in nonmetro areas has been growing since late March, increasing from 3.6 percent on April 1 to 15.6 percent on December 7.

-By November 2, the regions with the highest prevalence of COVID-19 cases included much of the eastern coastal region, most of the South, and large parts of the Midwest, the Great Plains, and the West.
+By December 7, the regions with the highest prevalence of COVID-19 cases included much of the Great Plains, the upper Midwest, and the Mountain West (especially the northern parts of these regions), and large parts of the South and Southwest.
 Recent growth in COVID-19 prevalence has been especially rapid in the northern Great Plains and parts of the Upper Midwest and the Mountain West.
-Less affected areas generally include many areas of the Northeast, Appalachia, the West, and Hawaii—though many exceptions are evident in these regions.
+Less affected areas generally include much of the Northeast, the West Coast, and Hawaii—though many exceptions are evident in these regions.

 Higher COVID-19 case rates have been observed in some subpopulations, such as people confined to prisons and nursing homes, students at some colleges and universities, and in some minority populations, including African Americans, Hispanics, and some American Indian populations, such as members of the Navajo Nation in the Southwest.